elzuzu/OtterVideo/README.md

     *   (The script attempts to install `ThreadJob` module which is compatible with these versions).
 *   **.NET Framework/Core**: Required for PowerShell and Windows Forms.
 Usually comes pre-installed with Windows or with PowerShell 7.
 *   **Internet Connection**: Required for the initial download of FFmpeg, IAMF tools, 7zr.exe (if needed), and the `ThreadJob` module.
+*   **curl**: Recommended for downloading the external tools.
+If unavailable, the script falls back to PowerShell's `Invoke-WebRequest`.
 *   **Execution Policy**: You may need to adjust your PowerShell execution policy to run scripts.
 For example:
     ```powershell
     Set-ExecutionPolicy RemoteSigned -Scope CurrentUser